inforion/kopycat/README.md

     ```bash
     sudo apt install socat
     ```
-5. **Run the script**
+5. **Run the script to launch Kopycat**

-   Before starting the emulator, make sure that you have all necessary resources (kernel and rootfs for demolinux).
+   Before launching the emulator, make sure that you have all necessary resources (kernel and rootfs for demolinux).
    These files should be located either in:
    - `./kopycat-modules/**/src/main/resources/**/binaries`(used to embed the kernel in the JAR during project build);
    - `./kopycat/resources/**/binaries`(used to load the kernel at runtime).

+   If you don't have those resources, you can find an instruction how to get them in the [first part of this user guide](#1-preparing-the-distribution-using-buildroot).
+Don't forget to move them to the one of mentioned resource directories

    Run the script to launch Kopycat:
     ```bash